“Women Make History” Wikistorm, part 2

 “Women Make History” Wikistorm

-Veronica Paredes, an active member of FemTechNet, will facilitate the Wikistorm and teach participants how to update the online encyclopedia.
-No experience with Wikipedia is needed to join the editing session.
+Veronica Paredes, an active member of FemTechNet, facilitated the Wikistorm and taught participants how to update the online encyclopedia.
+No experience with Wikipedia was needed to join the editing session.

-“Women Make History” is part of a celebration of 100 Years of Women at W&M and honors the memory of Mary Maples Dunn (1931-2017), who served as President of Smith College and Director of the Schlesinger Library at Harvard and was also a W&M alumna, early American historian, and OI Council and Board member (1974–1980).
-The 2018 Vast Early America lecture by early American and feminist historian Ann Little, who as an undergraduate was a student of Dunn’s at Bryn Mawr, will close out the day’s events.
+“Women Make History” was part of a celebration of 100 Years of Women at W&M and honored the memory of Mary Maples Dunn (1931-2017), who served as President of Smith College and Director of the Schlesinger Library at Harvard and was also a W&M alumna, early American historian, and OI Council and Board member (1974–1980).
+The 2018 Vast Early America lecture by early American and feminist historian Ann Little closed out the day’s events.